tucows/interview-exercise/README.md

 - Add an option to both the CLI, and web app to allow specifying a grayscale image
 - Make it resilient to one or both providers being unavailable
 - Provide unit tests
-- Provide any documentation you think might be useful
+- Provide any documentation you think might be helpful
+- Feel free to add anythng that you think might be useful

 ## APIs to be Used